Caesar Otway: Life

-Caesar Otway was born at Castle Otway near Nenagh, Co.
-Tipperary, Ireland.
+Caesar Otway was born at Castle Otway near Nenagh, County Tipperary, Ireland.
 His parents were Cooke and Elizabeth Otway and his elder brothers included Admiral Robert Otway and Loftus who became a general.
 Cooke had been an officer in the Irish Volunteers militia.

 Otway matriculated at Trinity College, Dublin, on 6 December 1796, being then 16 years old, and graduated B.A. in 1801.
 He took holy orders in the Church of Ireland in 1810.
-He worked as a parish priest for 17 years, before becoming assistant chaplain at the Magdalen Asylum in Dublin.
+He worked as a parish priest for 17 years, before becoming assistant chaplain at the Magdalen Asylum, Leeson Street in Dublin.

 Otway was involved in the establishment of a number of journals.
 With Joseph Henderson Singer, he started, in 1825, the Christian Examiner, the first Irish religious magazine for Anglicans.
 He was a good friend of the writer William Carleton, who first made his mark in the Examiner.
 He co-operated with George Petrie in the first volume of the Dublin Penny Journal, where he wrote under the pseudonym "Terence O'Toole."
 He was also a contributor to the Dublin University Magazine.

 Otway died on 16 March 1842 in Dublin, at the age of 63.